lukasroegner/homebridge-tado-smart-thermostat/README.md

 **password**: The password that you use for the app and the web app of Tado.

 **homeName**: The name of the home you want to expose to HomeKit as written in the Tado app.
+Has to be the exact same name as in the web app of Tado.

 **areOccupancySensorsEnabled** (optional): Determines whether occupancy sensors are exposed for the Tado users.
 Defaults to `false`.